coughsyrupgit/csub-react/README.md

 # CS useful Bookmarks

-This project is Chrome extension which shows user's GChrome bookmarks in a start tab as a bunch of cards.
+This project is a Google Chrome extension which shows user's bookmarks in a start tab as a bunch of cards.

+Additional features:

++ Search though the bookmarks and folders
++ Remove bookmarks

 ![Screenshot of CS Useful Bookmarks](./public/preview.png)